DNS and Domain Names

 Third Level Domain Names / Subdomains

-When you've purchased (leased) a top and second level domain like ubuntu.com, you can choose whether you add third level domains.
+When you've purchased (leased) a top and second level domain like ubuntu.com, you can choose whether to add third level domains.
 For example: www is a third level domain or subdomain.
-If you owned example.org, you could dedicate a machine or a cluster of machines to www.example.org that resolve to a different location, or www.example.org could resolve to the second-level domain itself.
+If you owned example.org, you could dedicate a separate server (or a cluster of machines) to www.example.org that resolves to a different location, or www.example.org could resolve to the second-level domain example.org.
 That is:

 • google.com resolves to www.google.com